 At stage 3, a person has extremely slow brain waves; these are called Delta waves.
 For this reason, this stage of sleep is often referred to as Delta Slow-Wave sleep or SWS.
 The Delta waves are occasionally interrupted by bursts or rapid brain waves.
 This is the deepest stage of sleep when it is more difficult to waken someone.
 All muscle and eye movement ceases during this phase.
 Also, blood pressure drops and hormones are released.
 If you are woken during this stage, it is likely you will feel temporarily disorientated or confused.
 Stage 3 is a particularly important stage of sleep as it is when your body repairs itself.
 For example, tissue growth and repair occur at this time.
 Also, if children experience night terrors or bedwetting, it is usually during this stage.

 REM (Rapid Eye Movement) sleep is the final stage in the cycle.
 It is important as it provides the body and brain with energy and this supports a person’s performance in the day.
 At this stage, the limb muscles are temporarily paralyzed, the eyes jerk rapidly and breathing becomes shallow, irregular and rapid.
 REM sleep usually begins after approximately 90 minutes of sleep.
 Brain waves are similar in activity to when a person is awake.
 Other physical manifestations during this stage of sleep include an increase in heart rate, a rise in blood pressure and a loss of ability to regulate temperature.
 Males may also develop erections during REM sleep.
-Dreams are most likely to occur during the REM stage of sleep and this stage takes place between three and five times each night.
+Dreams are most likely to occur during this stage which takes place between three and five times each night.